Mexican Fideo Pasta with Vegetables

-In the meantime, here’s a delicious recipe for Fideo (the spanish word for noodles) and veggies.
-Real comfort food if you ask me.
+Here’s a delicious recipe for fideo (the spanish word for noodles) and vegetables.

-This recipe doesn’t include meat but I’ve made it before with hamburger and it tastes delish.
+This fideo recipe doesn’t include meat but I’ve made it before with hamburger and it’s really good.

 Let’s check out the ingredients.

-Cut the red bell pepper into about 2 inch pieces.
-A green bell pepper would work well too.
+Cut the red or green bell pepper into about 2-inch pieces.

 Then cut the zucchini into bite size pieces.

 Remove the stem and seeds, and dice the Serrano hot pepper.